kleinerman/dobie/docs/front_end_specs.rst

     "status": "OK"
   }

-If the person is not present in the system, the following message will be received:
+If the door is not present in the system, the following message will be received:

 **Response:**